Microsoft co-founder Paul Allen dies of cancer complications at 65 | MarketScreener

 Like Gates, Allen was a dedicated philanthropist, giving away more than $1.5 billion in his lifetime and pledging to donate more than half his wealth to charity.

-Through various vehicles, Allen focused his giving on brain science, motivated by the loss of his mother to Alzheimer's disease, along with universities and libraries.
+Through various vehicles, Allen focussed his giving on brain science, motivated by the loss of his mother to Alzheimer's disease, along with universities and libraries.

 By Bill Rigby